fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 # Vectorizing Texts

 When computers "read" texts, they aren't reading them the same way that humans do.
-Computers are actually interpreting texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html), wherein bits are binary code (1, 0).
-This information provides the computer with instructions for displaying text, sound, or images; but being able to process 1s and 0s doesn't mean a computer literally understands the _meaning_ or _content_ of these data---at least not in the same way that humans do.
+Computers are actually interpreting texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html), i.e. binary code (1, 0).
+This information provides the computer with instructions for displaying text, sound, or images, but this doesn't mean a computer literally understands the _meaning_ or _content_ of these data---at least not in the same way that humans do.

 A key task of any computational text analysis is first finding a way to convert the complexity of human language into terms that a computer can actually understand.
 This is what **natural language processing** means: converting human language to computer language such that the computer reads texts like a human would.

 To this end, natural language processing involves transforming texts into vectors (or matrices).
 Vectors are objects that lend themselves to a variety of computational operations in Python, making them an ideal data structure for running computational text analysis.
 Remember that text vectors are just quantitative representations of qualitative information---it's a translation of our texts into a format that our computer is able to read.

-Here's what this process looks like in practice:
+We can visualize this as a 3-step process:

 ![dtm_workflow](dtm_workflow.png)*Converting Texts to Vectors*